Do I have to file for readmission?

 Is there a fee?

-A readmission fee of $10 will be charged once your application has been processed and you have registered for the semester.
+A readmission fee of $20 must be paid at the time of submission.
 It will be attached to your tuition bill.
-This fee is payable by check or money order.
+This fee is payable by check or money order, if you submit via the mailing process.
 If the application is submitted in person, the Bursar's Office will accept cash.
 The fee is a nonrefundable processing fee and cannot be transferred to another semester once the application has been processed.

 I attended a different school during my absence from the college.
 How do I get the transfer credits on my record?